 After the death of Hiero II, war began between Syracuse and the Romans.
 The city was attacked by both land and sea.
 75 years of age were no obstacle for Archimedes in playing a central role defending the city.
 Applying his skills as an engineer, he developed and arranged catapults that hurled heavy stones to a great distance, pierced holes in the city walls for bowmen to shoot their arrows, and set up cranes that were able to release a large weight of stones on the Roman ships when they came within reach.
 These inventions were so effective that Marcus Claudius Marcellus, the Roman commander, abandoned the idea of attacking Syracuse and decided that a siege was the only way of breaking the city.
 In 212 BCE, the starving city surrendered and the Romans captured Syracuse.

 Marcellus was so impressed by the genius of Archimedes that he ordered that the talented Greek should be captured alive.
 Nonetheless, when the Roman soldiers located Archimedes, he was on the beach drawing geometrical figures in the sand and working on one of his many theorems.
 He ignored the soldiers' orders and requested some extra time to finish his work.
 The furious soldiers, probably feeling a little insulted, immediately killed one of the greatest minds of all history.

 Archimedes died, but his ideas could not be killed, and Archimedes' works, after many adventures and translations during the Middle Ages, have survived in an accessible form.
 During the Renaissance, the work of Archimedes gained a wide interest in the developing scientific movement.
-Galileo was very interested in Archimedes due to the application of mathematics to physics and many of his clever experiments.
+Galileo was very interested in Archimedes due to the application of mathematics to physics. observation of the Heavenly bodies, and many of his clever experiments.
 The western world would have to wait until Leonardo Da Vinci to see a greater mechanical genius.